Functional Ito Calculus, Path-dependence and the Computation of Greeks: Greeks for Path-Dependent Derivatives

 \begin{theorem} For a path-dependent derivative with maturity $T$ and contract $g$ such that its price, denoted by the functional $f$, satisfies Assumptions \ref{assump:delta_reg}, the following formula for the Delta holds:

 \end{theorem}

-Since the formula above makes reference to $f$ and its Lie bracket, it is not as computationally appealing as the formula derived for weakly path-dependent functionals, see Theorem \ref{thm:delta_0}.
-To achieve better results computational-wise, for the second term of the RHS of (\ref{eq:delta_path_2}), future research should focus on the adjoint and/or an integration by parts for $\Delta_t$ and $\Delta_x$ in $\cH_x^2$.
+Since the formula above makes reference to $f$ and its Lie bracket, it is not as computationally appealing as the formula derived for locally weakly path-dependent functionals, see Theorem \ref{thm:delta_0}.
+To achieve better results computational-wise, for the second term of the right-hand side of (\ref{eq:delta_path_2}), future research should focus on the adjoint and/or an integration by parts for $\Delta_t$ and $\Delta_x$ in $\cH_x^2$.
 An integration by parts formula for $\Delta_x$ in $\cH_x^2$ is presented in \cite[Section 3]{fito_dupire}.

-In any event, an important interpretation of the second term of the right-hand side of Equation (\ref{eq:delta_path_2}) is as a \textit{path-dependent correction} to the weakly path-dependent ``Delta" of Equation (\ref{eq:delta_path_first}), which does not take into consideration the strong path-dependence structure of the derivative contract.
+In any event, an important interpretation of the second term of the right-hand side of Equation (\ref{eq:delta_path_2}) is as a \textit{path-dependent correction} to the locally weakly path-dependent ``Delta" of Equation (\ref{eq:delta_path_first}), which does not take into consideration the strong path-dependence structure of the derivative contract.
 This is one of the most important achievements of the functional It\^o calculus framework: it allows us to quantify how the path-dependence of the functional influences the Delta of this contract.
-We would like to call attention to the fact that this was not achieved within the Malliavin calculus framework. \\
+We would like to call attention to the fact that this was not achieved within the Malliavin calculus framework.

-In the next sections we provide formulas for the Gamma and the Vega of a path-dependent derivative contract.
-For both cases we assume that the contract is weakly path-dependent.
+In the next sections we provide formulas for the Gamma and the Vega of locally weakly path-dependent derivative contracts.
 Similar formulas and proofs for the different classifications of path-dependence of Definition \ref{def:classif} can be derived following akin arguments.